Metadata

 This challenge involves querying the server’s AWS Instance Metadata Service.
 The instance metadata service is implemented on all AWS EC2 (their virtual machine product offering) instances and is implemented as a basic HTTP server.
 To access the service and retrieve the metadata, make HTTP requests per the document endpoints listed in the instance metadata service documentation.
 The full list of endpoints is available via: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-categories.html

-Port scanning tools such as nmap are not required for this challenge, you may wish to use it as an initial recon tool, rather than a solution tool.
-Of note, a service detection scan with nmap may be perceived as a very “noisy” scan by a network defender as nmap generates a lot of requests against the target/network and may throw off alarms on the target network.
+Port scanning tools such as nmap are not required for this challenge.
+You may wish to use it as an initial recon tool, rather than a solution tool.
+A service detection scan with nmap may be perceived as a “noisy” scan by a network defender.
+This is because nmap generates a lot of requests against the target/network and may initiate alarms on the target network.

 🚨